Our Team

 Amy’s research focuses on the resurgence of ethno-nationalist and white supremacist movements in Canada, and their use of social media to build communities and circulate their ideologies.
 She is currently researching their narratives of white male victimhood, belonging, and entitlement.

-Head of Communications
+Director of Communications

 Fuller’s research interests include masculinities, sexuality, social movements, post-colonialism, critical theory, and the online environment.
 He focuses on how gender and sexuality play a part in politics, especially within social (virtual) spaces, as people form a collective identity by accepting Western centrism.